erwineverts/depined/README.md

 - Works great for JavaScript
 - Works even better for TypeScript without (beta) annotation and type casting
 - Only needed dependencies are being build
-- Works with interfaces, classes, functions and constants
+- Works with interfaces, classes, functions, promises and constants
 - Get typescript errors if the dependencies change without accidentally calling some io as with mocking

 ## Installation